tylim88/FirelordJS/README.md

 - More extensible and simpler type logics.
 - Implement latest TS features.
 - Better files and folders structure.
-- Remove trivial APIs. (ongoing improvement since v2.3)
+- Remove trivial APIs.
-- Less wordy and more concise Documentation.(ongoing improvement since v2.3.1)
+- Less wordy and more concise Documentation.
 - Test, test, test, need MORE Tests.

-V3 New Features:
+### V3 New Features

 - Auto narrow to literal type, remove the need to [manually assert as const](https://firelordjs.com/highlights/where#const-assertion).
 Most of this issue was resolved in [v2.3.1](https://github.com/tylim88/FirelordJS/releases/tag/2.3.1) (while [v2.3.2](https://github.com/tylim88/FirelordJS/releases/tag/2.3.2) resolved accepting const asserted values issues).
 To solve the rest of the issues, we need [TS 5.0 const type parameter](https://devblogs.microsoft.com/typescript/announcing-typescript-5-0-beta/#const-type-parameters).